huggingface/huggingface-llama-recipes/README.md

 This repository is WIP so that you might see considerable changes in the coming days.

 _Note: To use Llama 3.1, you need to accept the license and request permission to access the models.
 Please, visit [any of the Hugging Face repos](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) and submit your request.
-You only need to do this once, you'll get access to all the repos if your request is approved.._
+You only need to do this once, you'll get access to all the repos if your request is approved._

 ## Local Inference